 Kansas 7 Day Notice to Vacate

-A Kansas 7 Day Notice to Vacate is an official form used for terminating a week-to-week tenancy.
+A Kansas 7 Day Notice to Vacate is an official form used by either party to terminate a week-to-week lease.
 This notice may also be used for tenants with no written lease that pay rent weekly.
 There is no option to continue the arrangement and the tenancy will end within seven (7) calendar days.

 Kansas 30 Day Notice to Vacate

-A Kansas 30 Day Notice to Vacate is an official lease termination letter designed to end a month-to-month or year-to-year tenancy.
+A Kansas 30 Day Notice to Vacate is an official lease termination letter designed to terminate a rental agreement, including a month-to-month or year-to-year lease.
 This notice may also be used for tenants that do not have a written lease that pay rent monthly or for tenants with an expired lease.
-The notice must be provided at least thirty (30) calendar days prior to the end date specified or before the expiration of the lease.
+The letter must be provided to either party at least thirty (30) calendar days prior to the end date specified or before the expiration of the lease.

 How to Write a Lease Termination Notice in Kansas

 For a lease termination notice to be legally compliant: